TestProjects-Sigma/music_indexer/README.md

 - **No Files Found**: Ensure your music directories are correctly configured in Settings.
 - **Slow Indexing**: For large collections, use the "Extract Audio Metadata" option to toggle faster indexing without audio analysis.
 - **Match Quality**: Adjust the similarity threshold in the Settings or Search tab if matches are too strict or too loose.
+- **Theme Not Applying**: If the theme doesn't change immediately, try saving settings and restarting the application.

 ### Logs